littlefish-foundation/the-vault/B. Project Catalyst/Fund 9/Proposals/Ocean Organizations/OceanOrgs - Modules.md

 We will also explore the possibilities of organizing around Actions.
-Actions are LFF NFTs that are [[Littlefish Action Model|redefining earning relationships]].
+Actions are LFF NFTs that are [[3- Littlefish Action Model|redefining earning relationships]].
 We will conduct original research into using Actions as the payment mechanism for LFF, with the overarching goal of creating a blueprint for organizations who want to use Actions.